GuignardLab/python-mastodon-importer-light/README.md

 Import the *spots and links tables*, *features*, *tags* and meta data from a *Mastodon project file*.

-ported to Python from: [matlab-mastodon-importer](https://github.com/mastodon-sc/matlab-mastodon-importer)
+Ported to Python from: [matlab-mastodon-importer](https://github.com/mastodon-sc/matlab-mastodon-importer)

-It is lighter mainly because they do not depend on `pandas` nor on `networkx` and it therefore only depends on `numpy`.
+This reader is lighter mainly because it does not depend on `pandas` nor on `networkx` and it therefore only depends on `numpy`.

 ## Example